Getting to the "root" of the problem A Consultation with Dr. James A. Abbott

 I have a lot of questions about root canal problems and treatment - can you give me some guidance?

-ou're not unlike most people - the term "root canal" can send shivers down spines.
+You're not unlike most people — the term “root canal” can send shivers down spines.
 However, preconceived notions that root canal treatment is filled with pain and discomfort are nothing more than outdated myths.
 In fact, root canal treatment doesn't cause pain but actually relieves it.
 Advances have made the treatment a virtually pain-free experience, many times accomplished in a single visit.

 Q: Why is root canal treatment necessary?